Some links on this page are affiliate links. See full disclosure in the page footer.

 Growth hackers rely on A/B testing to make data-driven decisions.
 It’s all about experimenting with different variables to find out what resonates best with your audience.

-6. Utilize Data Analytics for Continuous Improvement
+6. Use Data Analytics for Continuous Improvement

 Data is at the heart of growth hacking.
 The insights you gather about your users’ behavior, preferences, and pain points allow you to refine your marketing efforts and product offerings.